 Start With a Product Category AdWords Campaign Structure

-A huge portion of retailers simply organizes their AdWords campaign structure by product category.
+A huge portion of retailers simply organizes their Google Ads campaign structure by product category.
 It has become the most basic and universally accepted method out there.
 Google even explicitly recommends it in their AdWords guidelines.

 Using a product category structure makes life easier.
 You get to use the existing categories your company has created to manage inventory.
 The fact that these categories match sales reports also makes tracking performance and ROI easy.